greg-dubrow/tidy-tuesday-projects/2018/tt_2018-11-27_md_bridges/README.md

       mutate(inspect_years = inspect_daysn/ 365.25) %>%
       mutate(inspect_months = inspect_daysn / 30.417)

-### First few charts look at bridges built by decade, the condition of all bridges by county, and how long since last inspection
+### First few charts look at bridges built by decade, the condition of all bridges by county, and how long since last inspection.

+Peak bridge-biulding in Maryland was 19502 through 1990s, with a significant drop since then.

     tt_baltdf %>%
       mutate(county = str_replace(county, " County", "")) %>%